davidtchiu/davidtchiu.github.io/teaching/cs240/lab.testing/index.md

 #### Part 1 - Getting Started with Jasmine

-- Open up the `cs240-lab-testing` project with VS Code.
-Check out the code (stored inside the `src/` directory) before doing anything.
-All that's there is an `app.js` file, and there are a couple functions, whose correctness are dubious and need to be tested, and a third function that needs to be implemented.
+- After you've cloned it, find and open up the `cs240-lab-testing` project with VS Code.
+Look through the code (stored inside the `src/` directory) before doing anything.
+All that's there is an `app.js` file, and there are a couple functions, whose correctness are dubious and need to be tested.
+The stub for a third function needs to be implemented, and we'll do that toward the end of lab.

-- Next, open up the integrated Terminal, because we will be using node to install jasmine.
+- Next, open up the integrated Terminal, because we will be using _node_ to install Jasmine.
 Type the following:

   ```
   npm install geckodriver